MyFreeCams: History

-MFC was launched in 2004, and by 2010 was described by industry group XBIZ as "one of the world's largest adult webcam communities."
+MFC was launched in 2004, although its domain was registered in 2002.
+In 2010, It was described by industry group XBIZ as "one of the world's largest adult webcam communities."
 It was reported as having more than 100,000 models and more than five million members.
 CNBC reported the opinion of an adult industry talent agent that models on the site can make "between $75,000 and $100,000 per month", leading some established porn stars into becoming webcam models.
-In 2014 it was reported to be "the 344th most visited site on the internet", Like many cam sites, MyFreeCams features a large number of Romanian, Colombian, Czech, Filipina, Ukrainian and Russian performers, though "on the performer side there are more Americans on MyFreeCams" than on other sites.
+In 2014, it was reported to be "the 344th most visited site on the internet".
+Like many similar websites, MyFreeCams features a large number of Romanian, Colombian, Czech, Filipina, Ukrainian and Russian performers, though "on the performer side there are more Americans on MyFreeCams" than on other sites.

-In 2018, MyFreeCams had acquired 75% ownership of Felix International Limited, the parent company of OnlyFans, a subscription service.
-Ukrainian-American businessman Leonid Radvinsky, owner of MyFreeCams, has since became the director of OnlyFans.
-After this, OnlyFans became increasingly focused on not safe for work (NSFW) content and "gained a pop culture reputation for being a hive of pornography".
+By 2018, MyFreeCams had acquired 75% ownership of Fenix International Limited, the parent company of OnlyFans, a subscription service.

 MyFreeCams occasionally facilitates special events for models.
 For example, in January 2019 the company arranged a private concert for models only, featuring a performance by rapper Cardi B.

 Google Trends shows a steady decline in people searching for MyFreeCams over the past five years.

 In 2018, the Government of India blocked MyFreeCams, among other porn websites, after a Uttarakhand High Court court order demanding the same in a rape case where the perpetrators said they were motivated to do so after watching online pornography.